CYCLOP5/hackitsapien2024/README.md

 <h3 align="center">Deepfake Detection</h3>

   <p align="center">
-    Program inputs an "Input.mp4" file and converts each frame into a spectrogram with amplitude charted and adds the original videos' audio back after frame merging.
+    Program inputs a video file and converts each frame into a spectrogram with amplitude charted and adds the original videos' audio back after frame merging.
 Inspired by Krystian Strzałka bad apple spectrogram.
     <br />
     <a href="https://github.com/CYCLOP5/hackitsapien2024"><strong>Explore the docs »</strong></a>
     <br />